jpasqua/FauxStar/README.md

   dwarf/dwarf.sh
 ```

 When you're using the guided experience you'll be presented with a list of available worlds.
 If you add your own world (see below) it will appear in this list.
 After selecting a world from the list, you'll be asked if you wish to run in full screen mode and whether you'd like to supply any additional parameters.
+Once you've answered all the questions, the emulator will be launched.
+The command used to launch it will be displayed in the terminal so if you'd like to run this world again, you can just copy and paste the command rather than going through the menus.

 When you're not using the menu, there are two required positional parameters: